COSC203 Web, Databases, and Networks

 Marking Rubric

-The appendicies below contain specific information about the project requirements.
+The appendices below contain specific information about the project requirements.
 The marking rubric below is a rough guide to how your assignment will be marked.

 FeatureMarks